android·

 So if you have kids you likely either have android or iOS tablets.

-We're all android at my house for tablets and phones.
-We use Amazon Fire Tables but the Amazon Fire Store is a lacking native YouTube or YouTube kids app.
+We're all Android at my house for tablets and phones.
+We use Amazon Fire Tablets but the Amazon Fire Store is lacking a native YouTube or YouTube Kids app.
 There are apps called that in the Fire App Store, but they're imitations!
-Go check the and look at the developer page for many apps.
+Go check and look at the developer page for many apps.
 They are knockoffs and always have been.
 And not good ones.

 Problems

-I want to limit YouTube when to a better quality of content.
-I don't care if its YouTube or YouTube kids.
+I want to limit YouTube to better quality content.
+I don't care if it's YouTube or YouTube Kids.

-Now if your familiar how the Amazon Kids app works you can create a profile for each kid and set apps on their profiles.
+Now if you're familiar with how the Amazon Kids app works, you can create a profile for each kid and set apps on their profiles.
 The issue is you can allow the generic YouTube, but it doesn't support family profiles.

 So we need to get the real Google Play apps to do this.
-That sounds simple but after many hours of do so It's not so straight forward.
+That sounds simple, but after many hours of doing so, it's not so straightforward.

 Solutions that DO NOT WORK or Limited